inexorgame-obsolete/blog-data/post/2017/11-12-speed-release.md

 This makes it possible to make features much faster by just using already written software.
 In C++ the idea of sharing software across project boundaries is not nearly as evolved as in competing languages.
 We had been searching for a long time for a **decent** dependency manager for C++.
 Conan.io to the rescue!
-With though-through abstractions and design, this is de-facto one of the most profitable technologies you can introduce to your C(++) projects!
+With though-through abstractions and design, this is de facto one of the most profitable technologies you can introduce to your C(++) projects!
-It is pretty new, so we had to create packages for a lot of dependencies ourself.
+It is pretty new, so we had to create packages for a lot of dependencies ourselves.
 The feature stack they provide still saved us a lot of time.
 And it will prove even more beneficial in the mid- and long-run.

 ---